threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/ffbrowser/readme.md

 ## Technical Requirements

-We will rely on the Jimber tech
+We will rely upon the jimber tech
 What kind of info do we need on a ff browser ?.

 ### Demo

 For demo purposes we can use the existing service https://browser.threefold.io/

 - description
 - link https://browser.threefold.io/

 We can probably rely on static html where we call the browser service from threebot location, connect to remote websockets.